Chapter 2. Top New Features

 - Tenant-isolated host aggregates using the Placement service

 - You can use the Placement service to provide tenant isolation by creating host aggregates that only specific tenants can launch instances on.
-For more information, see Creating a tenant-isolated host aggregate.
+For more information, see Creating a project-isolated host aggregate.

 - File-backed memory

 - You can configure instances to use a local storage device as the memory backing device.

 This section outlines the top new features for Distributed Compute Nodes (DCN).

 - Multi-stack for Distributed Compute Node (DCN)

 - In Red Hat OpenStack Platform 16.1, you can partition a single overcloud deployment into multiple heat stacks in the undercloud to separate deployment and management operations within a DCN deployment.
 You can deploy and manage each site in a DCN deployment independently with a distinct heat stack.